 In 1954, Crimea was transferred to the Ukrainian SSR on the 300th anniversary of the Treaty of Pereyaslav.

-In 1959, the longest trolleybus route in the world, stretching from Simferopol to Yalta, was founded.
+In 1959, the longest trolleybus route in the world, stretching from Simferopol to Yalta, was founded in Crimea.

-In 1963, the Tavriya Simferopol football club was so named.
+In 1963 the Tavriya Simferopol football club was named.

-Following Ukrainian independence in 1991, most of the Crimean peninsula was reorganized as the Autonomous Republic of Crimea.
+In 1991, following Ukrainian independence, most of the Crimean peninsula was reorganized as the Autonomous Republic of Crimea.

 In 1997, a treaty allowed Russia to continue basing its fleet in Sevastopol.

-According to the 2001 Ukrainian population census, 60% of the population of Crimea are ethnic Russians and 24% are ethnic Ukrainians, and 12.1% are Crimean Tatars.
+According to the 2001 Ukrainian population census, 60% of the population of Crimea are ethnic Russians and 24% are ethnic Ukrainians.

-In 2010, the lease allowing Russia to base its fleet in Sevastopol was extended.
+In 2010, the lease for Russia to base its fleet in Sevastopol was extended.

-In 2012, the number of tourist arrivals reached a record of 6.1 million.
+In 2012, the number of tourist arrivals reached a record of 6.1 million in Crimea.

 According to National Geographic, Crimea was among the top 20 travel destinations in 2013.

-According to the International Transport Workers' Federation, as of 2013, there were at least 12 operating merchant seaports in Crimea.
+As of 2013, according to the International Transport Workers' Federation, there were at least 12 operating merchant seaports in Crimea.

 In 2013, Orthodox Christians made up 58% of the Crimean population, followed by Muslims (15%) and believers in God without religion (10%).

-In December 2014, Visa and MasterCard temporarily stopped service in Crimea following the Russian annexation and subsequent sanctions.
+In December 2014, Visa and MasterCard temporarily stopped service in Crimea due to sanctions imposed following Russia's annexation of Crimea.

-After the Russian annexation of Crimea in early 2014 and subsequent sanctions, the tourist industry suffered major losses.
-Tourist arrivals dropped to 3.8 million in 2014.
+After the Russian annexation of Crimea in 2014, the tourist industry suffered major losses.
+The flow of holidaymakers dropped 35 percent in the first half of 2014 over the same period of 2013.

-Following the 2014 Russian annexation of Crimea, 38 out of the 46 Ukrainian Orthodox Church – Kyiv Patriarchate parishes in Crimea ceased to exist.
+Following the 2014 Russian annexation of Crimea, 38 out of the 46 Ukrainian Orthodox Church – Kyiv Patriarchate parishes in Crimea ceased to exist; in three cases, churches were seized by the Russian authorities.

 In 2014, the republic's annual GDP was $4.3 billion, the average salary was $290 per month, and the budget deficit was $1.5 billion.

-Until 2014, the railway network in Crimea was part of the Cisdneper Directorate of the Ukrainian Railways, providing long-distance connections to major Ukrainian cities and other destinations.
+Until 2014 the network was part of the Cisdneper Directorate of the Ukrainian Railways.

 In May 2015, work began on a multibillion-dollar road-rail link (a pair of parallel bridges) across the Kerch Strait.

-Since 2015, the tram line in Molochnoye has halted operation.
+In 2015, the operation of a 1.6 km tram line in Molochnoye was halted.

 In 2016, Crimea had a Nominal GDP of US$7 billion and US$3,000 per capita.